TheKiritoPlayer20/SuperTools/.github/ISSUE_TEMPLATE/translation.md

   "advancements.supertools.supersword.description" : "Isn't it a Super Sword?", "advancements.supertools.supersickle.title" : "Super Sickle",
-  "advancements.supertools.supersickle.description" : "Isn't it a Super Sickle?", "advancements.supertools.cup.title" : "CUP!",
+  "advancements.supertools.supersickle.description" : "Isn't it a Super Sickle?", "advancements.supertools.bonemealtool.title" : "A bag of Bonemeal?",
-  "advancements.supertools.cup.description" : "Why don't you go mining with it?", "advancements.supertools.specialcup.title" : "SUPER CUP!",
+  "advancements.supertools.bonemealtool.description" : "Why don't you use it and fertilize some plants?", "advancements.supertools.cup.title" : "CUP!", "advancements.supertools.cup.description" : "Why don't you go mining with it?", "advancements.supertools.specialcup.title" : "SUPER CUP!",